babylon-runtime/babylon-runtime.github.io/_pages/publications/why-use-runtime-for-artists.md

 ![hundreds-of-materials](why-use-runtime-for-artists/hundreds-of-materials.jpg)

-> an scene example with hundreds of materials, organized in several patch files
+> a scene example with hundreds of materials, organized in several patch files

 ## Launch & See